 There aren’t many peer reviews for this product just yet, because it only became available in March 2020

-- New midsole geometry and added toe spring makes for quicker transitions a snappier ride
+- New midsole geometry makes for a snappier ride

-- New rubber outsole provides durability and traction
+- New blown rubber outsole makes for a snappier ride and increases durability and traction

 Best neutral running shoes - Buying Guide